 “We are pleased that equity was identified as common ground, and governments are talking about effectively facing the equity challenge, the first step to do that would be for developed countries to raise their pre-2020 targets, the second is to lock-in a formal process to determine how equity will be applied going forward.”
 Mohamed Adow, Global Advisor on Climate Change at Christian Aid said.

 “Due to procedural blocking in Bonn we lost time to build the international loss and damage mechanism that communities only need because there has no been no real action to cut climate pollution and no support for poor communities to adapt to a changed climate.”
-Azeb Girmai, Ethiopian focal point of LDC-Watch said.
+Azeb Girmai, Ethiopian focal point of Least Developed Countries (LDC) Watch said.